MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-datasets/manage-cube-objects/retrieve-a-cube-definition.md

 This workflow sample demonstrates how to retrieve the definition of a cube through the Modeling service.

 You want to get the definition of the `Year, Category Analysis` cube object.
-The object ID of the cube is `A7D792D54B58C6CB68F192A4A73E317F` in the MicroStrategy Tutorial project.
+The object ID of the cube is `A7D792D54B58C6CB68F192A4A73E317F` in the Strategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info